kammitama5/kammitama5.github.io/_posts/2017-5-8-Monday-May-8th.md

   ![github](/images/github.png)

-- I don't get that at all...I think programming's fun, so it's always worthwhile to learn something or build as many things as you can.
+- I think programming's fun, so it's always worthwhile to learn something or build as many things as you can.

 - I want to especially get better at: